WCMQ-FM

-WCMQ-FM (92.3 MHz, "Zeta 92.3") is a commercial radio station licensed to Hialeah, Florida, and serving the Miami-Fort Lauderdale radio market.
-It is owned by the Spanish Broadcasting System and it airs a mix of salsa music with Spanish hot adult contemporary.
+WCMQ-FM (92.3 FM, "Zeta 92.3") is a commercial radio station licensed to Hialeah, Florida, United States, and serving the Miami-Fort Lauderdale market.
+It is owned by the Spanish Broadcasting System and airs a mix of salsa music with Spanish hot adult contemporary.
 WCMQ-FM's studios are at the Raul Alarcon Broadcast Center on Northwest 77th Avenue in Medley.

 WCMQ-FM has an effective radiated power (ERP) of 17,000 watts.
 The transmitter is atop the Panorama Tower in the Brickell district of Downtown Miami.